Devidian/OmegaTweak/README.md

 * changed last entry for screamer horde to spawn zombies from special zombies group too

 ## Installation & Update Information
-The current master is ONLY for Alpha 15, dont try to use with a lower Alpha version.
+The current master is ONLY for Alpha 16, dont try to use with a lower Alpha version.
+Lower versions are tagged

 ### Localisation
 Due to the fact that Localisation.txt is not pushed by the server, all players should be install the mod to have full Localisation feature (english & german).